AI Search Visibility Metrics: The Numbers That Actually Matter

 The report itself needs four sections and nothing more.
 Mention rate by platform with month-over-month trend.
 Competitive share of model with month-over-month comparison.
 Sentiment summary (what are the AI platforms actually saying about us, in plain language, not a score).
 And the correlation section: branded search performance and direct traffic trends alongside AI visibility trends.
 That is the full picture.
 Everything else is appendix material for the team that needs to go deeper.

 One thing I would add that most reporting frameworks miss: include the actual AI responses.
 Not all of them.
 Three to five representative responses per month, screenshotted or quoted, showing exactly what the AI said about your brand when a buyer asked.
 Reading the actual language the AI uses to describe your brand is more impactful for a leadership audience than any chart or score.
 It makes the abstract concrete.
-When a CEO reads “ChatGPT described our product as ‘a solid mid-tier option for teams that don’t need advanced features'” the conversation about investing in AI visibility becomes very specific very quickly.
+When a CEO reads that ChatGPT described their product as “a solid mid-tier option for teams that do not need advanced features” the conversation about investing in AI visibility becomes very specific very quickly.

 FAQ

-What is the most important AI search visibility metric?
+What are AI search visibility metrics?

-How do I explain AI search visibility to my boss?
+How do I measure AI search visibility?